 To connect a project to a WordPress site, you need an API key.
 To get one, log in to your EasyContent account then go to the Integrations page.
 Note: you need proper permissions to access this page.
 If you need to manage integrations, contact your account owner or admin.

 Once you're on the page, click the green Create new API key button on the upper left area of the page.

 The Create API key dialog box will appear.
 Select the project you want to connect to your WordPress site, then add that site's URL in the Website URL field (make sure you include the https:// or http:// part of your URL).

 After a few moments, a notice containing your API key will be displayed.
-Make a copy of this key somewhere safe as it will only be displayed once (you can always generate a new one in case you lose it and you need to reconnect your website).
+Make a copy of this key somewhere safe as it will only be displayed once.

 Now that you have the key, head back to your WordPress site.
 If you've already installed and activated the EasyContent plugin, you should see a new item in the admin sidebar menu called "EasyContent".
 Go here and paste your API key in the API Key field.